pdjr-signalk-plugins/ais-reporter/README.md

 ## Plugin configuration

 Configuration of the plugin is simple with much flexibility of approach.
-Unfortunately, Signal K's dashboard plugin configuration interface translates this flexibility into complexity and it is easier to discuss configuration in terms of the plugins's JSON configuration file.
+However, Signal K's dashboard plugin configuration interface translates this flexibility into complexity making it easier to discuss configuration in terms of the plugins's JSON configuration file.

-Once you understand the JSON structure, you should be able to navigate the plugin's configuration in Signal K's dashboard interface with ease.
+Once you understand the JSON structure, you should be able to navigate the plugin's configuration interface in the Signal K's dashboard with ease.

 ### A minimal configuration

 The plugin includes built-in defaults for most configuration properties and a minimal plugin configuration just requires the definition of at least one reporting endpoint in terms of its IP address and service port.